A Variational Principle for Discrete Integrable Systems: Introduction

+The case of 1-dimensional systems this phenomenon was first examined in \cite{Yoo2011, YooLobNij2010,YooNij2013}, where the new varational point of view was first proposed, followed subsequently by further work in \cite{BolPetSur2013a,BolPetSur2015a, Sur2012} from a more Hamiltonian perspective.
+The present study on 2-dimensional MDC systems parallels related work, albeit from quite a different perspective, of~\cite{BolPetSur2013b} which was conducted independently and simultaneously, cf.~\cite{Nij2013}.

-This paper is concerned with discrete systems.
-In Section \ref{section_2d} we examine the variational principle for 2-dimensional discrete systems: defining the action, listing the Euler-Lagrange equations for the basic configurations in the surface, and deriving quad equations as consequences of these Euler-Lagrange equations.
-We give examples of H1 and H3 to serve as illustrations.
-In Section \ref{section_3d} we give the defining set of Euler-Lagrange equations for 3-dimensional discrete systems, and show that these are compatible with the bilinear discrete Kadomsev-Petviashvili (KP) equation.
+This paper is mainly concerned with discrete systems, but naturally the analogous continuous situation, where the independent variables of the equations are continuous, was developed as well, cf.~\cite{LobNij2009,XenNijLob2011}, while in~\cite{SurVerm2015} the variational system for hierarchies of integrable PDEs was set up.
+Some of the results of the present paper were also summarised in~\cite[Chapter~12]{HietJoshNij16} but without any of the computational details.
+The organisation of the paper is as follows: In Section~\ref{section_2d} we examine the variational principle for 2-dimensional discrete systems: defining the action, deriving the set of extended EL equations for the basic configurations of the surface, and performing the analysis of the EL equations to yield the quad equations.
+We present the examples of the H1 and H3 quad equations, cf.~\cite{AdlBobSur2003}, as illustrations, and furthermore show that in the case of quadratic Lagrangians the analysis yields a unique parameter class of Lagrangians corresponding to a linear quad equation possessing the MDC property.
+In Section~\ref{section_3d} we give the defining set of EL equations for 3-dimensional discrete systems, and show that these are compatible with the bilinear discrete Kadomtsev--Petviashvili (KP) equation.
 Section \ref{section_conclusion} provides some further discussion and perspectives.